A student reading a book outside.

 Internships provide an invaluable opportunity for students to put their knowledge to the test and find their true purpose.
 The 2020-21 WMU Post-graduation Activity Report finds recent graduates who completed an internship were three times as likely to have a job related to their degree.
 They were also twice as likely to be satisfied with their job compared with their peers who did not have an internship.

-All WMU sophomore to senior students in good academic standing are eligible to apply for an internship that is funded at approximately $15/hour for 20 hours per week during a 12-week period.
+All WMU sophomore to senior students in good academic standing are eligible to apply for an internship that is funded at approximately $17.50/hour for 20 hours per week during a 12-week period.
 Western will work to promote wide access to the program with emphasis on high-need students who might not otherwise be able to take on an internship: first-generation college students and historically marginalized populations.
-The University will support 100 of these internships in the 2022-23 academic year with a goal of scaling up significantly in the next five years.
+The University originally supported 100 of these internships in the 2022-23 academic year, and now it supports 150 internships each academic year.

 The combination of student and organizational support in the Broncos Lead Internship Program should provide a robust program that contributes significantly to both student success and community vitality.
 By gaining direct, paid, on-the-job experience while building their skillset and professional network, students who successfully complete the program will be ready to pursue their purpose, enter their chosen field and contribute to the workforce and the larger community.